Back to Top

 Do you have a passion for exploring the inner workings of the mind and the nervous system?
 Are you interested in the many ways neuroscience is revolutionizing our understanding of human behavior?

-The Neuroscience program at Augusta University offers an experience like no other — one that prepares you to seek advanced degrees, enter professional health care programs or move directly into the science-based workforce.
-This program from the College of Science and Mathematics’ Department of Biological Sciences prepares students for a variety of career pathways.
+The Neuroscience program at Augusta University is an interdisciplinary program that draws from all College of Science and Mathematics departments.
+Whether you plan to seek an advanced degree, enter a professional health care program, or move directly into the science-based workforce, students will be prepared for a variety of career pathways.

 The field of neuroscience is one of the most fascinating and rapidly evolving subjects in science.
 With breakthroughs in technology and the understanding of the brain, studying neuroscience can provide students with a deep understanding of human behavior, cognition, and the nervous system.
 Pursuing a bachelor's degree program in neuroscience can offer many benefits, including access to exciting research opportunities, a varied and stimulating curriculum, and a highly versatile degree that can lead to a broad range of careers in fields such as medicine, psychology, education, and more.
 In addition to providing a solid foundation in biology, chemistry, and psychology, a neuroscience degree can also help students develop critical thinking, problem-solving and research skills that are highly valued by employers.